-Date: September 13, 2021 By: /s/ Erin M. Lavelle Erin M. Lavelle Executive Vice President, Chief Operating Officer and Chief Financial Officer
+Date: August 15, 2022 By: /s /s/ Erin M. Lavelle Erin M. Lavelle

+Chief Operating Officer and Chief Financial Officer (Principal Financial and Accounting Officer)

 This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Eliem Therapeutics, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.